phyber/jail_exporter/README.md

 usage for jails that have disappeared, you may wish to make use of the Prometheus [recording rules] to track total resource usage across all jails.

-No port or `rc(8)` script is available yet, but work on a port will happen soon.
+No port is available yet, but it should happen soon.

 ## Exposed Metrics